Roy Kinnear (rugby): Biography

-He played club level rugby union (RU) for Heriot's Rugby Club as a Centre, i.e. number 12 or 13, Kinnear won caps for Scotland in 1926 against France, Wales, and Ireland, won caps for British and Irish Lions while at Heriot's Rugby Club in 1924 against South Africa (4 matches).
+He played club level rugby union (RU) for Heriot's Rugby Club as a Centre.
+Kinnear won caps for Scotland in 1926 against France, Wales and Ireland and won caps for British and Irish Lions while at Heriot's Rugby Club in 1924 against South Africa (4 matches).
 He was unique amongst Scottish rugby union defectors in that he originally played for a former pupils (FP) club, rather than one of the Border teams.